Who Buys International Health Insurance?

 One of the primary benefits of international health plans is their ability to be used in many countries.
 When your extended travel or expat plans include trips to many countries, you don’t want to worry about whether or not you are covered in one country or another.
 You can purchase policies with a worldwide coverage region or exclude a specific country, your home country, for example, if you so choose.

 Global health plans are also helpful for expats who are portable – who need coverage to move with them.
 Note that if you get onto a local health plan, develop a serious or chronic medical condition, that pre-existing condition may limit your ability to source coverage in the new country or through a new global health plan, so make sure you buy a portable global medical policy at the start.
-Also note that domestic health plans for local nationals usually do not cover medical expenses outside that country or region.
+Also, note that domestic health plans for local nationals usually do not cover medical expenses outside that country or region.

 2. Expats that don’t speak the local language